sedhain-pankaj/RCVS/README.md

 # Extract RCVS Website Data

-This Python script is used to scrape data from the RCVS (Royal College of Veterinary Surgeons) <a href="https://findavet.rcvs.org.uk/find-a-vet-practice/?filter-choice=name&filter-keyword=&filter-searchtype=practice&filter-pss=true&p=1" target="_blank">website</a>.
+This Python script is used to extract data from the RCVS (Royal College of Veterinary Surgeons) <a href="https://findavet.rcvs.org.uk/find-a-vet-practice/?filter-choice=name&filter-keyword=&filter-searchtype=practice&filter-pss=true&p=1" target="_blank">website</a>.
 It retrieves information about veterinary practices, including the clinic ID, name, website URL, address, and phone number in UK.

 ## How to Run